kulikov0/headless-client/README.md

 - No STUN keepalive is sent to the STUN server.
 Chrome sends one every 10 s in addition to the peer keepalive.
 Over a 170 s capture this library sent two packets to its STUN servers, both during gathering, and nothing after.
-- The DTLS ClientHello is fragmented at a different boundary.
-Chrome sizes the first fragment so that the datagram is 1200 bytes. pion applies its MTU to the handshake payload and then adds the record and handshake headers.
-For the same 1413 byte ClientHello Chrome sends datagrams of 1208 and 271 bytes, and this library sends 1233 and 246.
 - RTCP feedback format and cadence have not been audited.
 - The ICE candidate priority is one number that packs the candidate type, a local preference and the component. pion always writes 65535 as the local